 Trench foot was also a serious cause for concern; the planks laid at the bottom of the ditches weren't always enough to keep a soldier's feet out of the rotting mud that inevitably flooded the tunnels when it rained.
 Bacteria and the constant damp could lead to an infection only amputation could cure, and more than a few fingers and toes were lost to frostbite.
 Many died of exposure.

-But WW1 photos also show some rare moments of kindness, the briefest glimpses of a softer side of life at the front.
+But World War I photos also show some rare moments of kindness, the briefest glimpses of a softer side of life at the front.
 An English soldier offers a wounded German prisoner a cigarette.
 British soldiers carry holly back to camp for Christmas.
 An Austrian soldier plays a violin.

 These, too, are part of the story of World War I — a story we must never forget.